Intestacy Law Lawyers Sydney NSW

 Those Unfairly Provided For

-Representing eligible persons who have received inadequate provision under the strict rules of intestacy and wish to make a Family Provision Claim.
+We represent eligible persons left with inadequate provision who wish to make a Family Provision Claim.

-We provide clear advice on the NSW rules of intestacy, helping you understand who is entitled to inherit and in what order.
+We provide clear advice on the NSW rules of intestacy, helping you understand who is entitled to inherit.

-We expertly manage the application to the Supreme Court for Letters of Administration, securing you the legal authority to administer the estate.
+We manage the court application for Letters of Administration to secure your legal authority to act.

 Family Provision Claims

-We represent eligible persons who have been inadequately provided for under intestacy rules and wish to make a claim for a fairer share.
+We represent eligible persons left with inadequate provision under intestacy who wish to make a claim for a fairer share.

 We will call you within 24 hours.